VVD Hilversum. We make it work!

 What have we achieved?

-In the past eight years, the VVD Hilversum has played a very active role in governing Hilversum.
+In the past twelve years, the VVD Hilversum has played a very active role in governing Hilversum.
 During this period, amongst others:

-We dedicated ourselves successfully to make the city centre vibrant and attractive again, resulting in a beautifully revived market square with a modern cinema and a charismatic food hall;
+- We dedicated ourselves successfully to make the city centre vibrant and attractive again, resulting in a beautifully revived market square with a modern cinema and a charismatic food hall, and the first steps towards a beautiful entrance to Hilversum at the Stationsplein which is now being refurbished;

 So what do we want next?